 Raquel Cruz and Cormac Smith bring significant experience in all aspects of strategic communication and public relations.
 Having worked across our organisation to develop our new product offerings, specifically aimed at the current challenges we all face, they will assemble and lead the strongest teams to address your issues.
 With our unique global network rest assured you will always be working with the best in the business.

 Raquel is a communications and project management specialist.
-She will be coordinating the introduction of our new products and supporting clients in the management and delivery of their projects.
+She will be coordinating the introduction of our new services and supporting clients in the management and delivery of their projects.

 Since working for Baird’s CMC, Raquel has been involved in communications, research, and project management for clients including Roche, IFPMA, ViiV Healthcare, Angelini Pharma and Gavi, with accountability for everything from conception to successful completion.

 Cormac is a highly experienced strategic communications specialist.
-He has been integral to the development of these new products and will be working closely with clients to understand their needs and develop solutions.
+He has been integral to the development of these new services and will be working closely with clients to understand their needs and develop solutions.

 In a career spanning three decades Cormac has held a number of senior positions, including Deputy Director of Communications at the UK Cabinet Office, Strategic Communications Advisor to the Foreign Minister of Ukraine, and as Director of Communications for several UK local authorities.